dwkim78/ASTRiDE/README.md

 | connectivity_angle | The maximum angle to link each streak.
 Default is 3. |
 | output_path  | Output path to save figures and outputs.
 Default is "None", which will create a folder of the input filename. |

-Although you can customize pretty much everything of the Streak instance, I recommend to leave them as they are until you understand each option.
+Although you can customize pretty much everything of the Streak instance, it is recommended to leave them as they are until you understand each option.
 Some important options among these are explained through the following sections.

 ### Detect Streaks

-We can detect streaks in the fits image as:
+Now you can detect streaks in the fits image as:

 ```python